 A late afternoon departure from Ramstein gets us underway for our drive into France.
-On route we will make a rest stop to provide an opportunity for a quick meal and use of the restroom.
+On route, we will make a rest stop to provide an opportunity for a quick meal and use of the restroom.
 Upon evening arrival in Paris we will travel directly to our first-class hotel where you are able to relax and rest up for the exciting weekend ahead.
-Current COVID government ordinances in effect in Paris can be found here.

-Our final stop in Paris takes us to Montmartre, on Paris’s Northern right bank and highest natural point in the city.
-This area is famous for the beautiful Basilica of Sacre-Coeur, quaint cobble stone streets, colorful buildings and artistic spirit that thrives here.
-After a brief orientation from your guide, there will be free time to explore the nearby sites like the famous Moulin Rouge, ride the funicular, visit Sacre-Coeur and take in the amazing view of Paris and admire the art works on "Painter's Square".
-Enjoy a coffee or early supper in one of the many street side cafés.
+Our final stop in Paris takes us to Montmartre, on Paris’s Northern right bank and the highest natural point in the city.
+This area is famous for the beautiful Basilica of Sacre-Coeur, quaint cobblestone streets, colorful buildings and the artistic spirit that thrives here.
+After a brief orientation from your guide, there will be free time to explore the nearby sites like the famous Moulin Rouge, ride the funicular, visit Sacre-Coeur and take in the amazing view of Paris and admire the artworks on "Painter's Square".
+Enjoy a coffee or early supper in one of the many streetside cafés.
 Finally, we must to say “Au revoir” to this incredible city and begin our journey home for an evening return to Ramstein.
-On route we will make a rest stop to provide an opportunity for a quick meal and use of the restroom.
+On route, we will make a rest stop to provide an opportunity for a quick meal and use of the restroom.

 Travelers must be in possession of a Blue US Tourist Passport.
 Nationalities traveling with a non US Tourist Passport must check with the respective consulates and ensure they have the appropriate travel documents required to enter all countries the tour visits and travels through.